Skip to main content

 model year0.012-1.181

-Most kurtosis values were near-normal or negative, indicating that distributions were not heavily tail-dominated overall.
-This matters because skew and outliers can affect algorithm performance and interpretation; depending on model choice, later stages may require transformation, scaling, or more robust estimators.
+Most kurtosis values were close to zero or negative, so the distributions were not generally dominated by heavy tails.
+Since skew and outliers can affect algorithm performance and interpretation, later stages may require transformation, scaling, or more robust estimators depending on the model chosen.

 5. Correlation heat map

 I used a correlation heat map to examine linear relationships between numeric features.
-Because origin is represented as three binary one-hot columns, each of those columns can be included in the correlation matrix as a point-biserial-style relationship with mpg—this is a valid use of Pearson correlation between a continuous variable and a 0/1 indicator.
+Because origin is represented as three binary one-hot columns, each can be included in the correlation matrix as a point-biserial-style relationship with mpg.
+This is a valid use of Pearson correlation between a continuous variable and a 0/1 indicator.

 The correlations with mpg for the continuous variables were: